andersonmadeira/andersonmadeira.github.io/content/blog/its-all-about-state/index.md

 date: '2015-05-28T22:40:32.169Z'
 description: This article compares Angular and React ecosystems exposing how the two manage state and data flow in a modern web application.
 tags: ['post', 'tag']
+featuredImage: ./featured-image.jpg
+featuredImageCaption: Caption goes here and there
 ---

 With a flood of frontend frameworks and libraries of today, some remain on stage for the fight.
 Today we'll talk about the core differences between Angular and React.

 ## A Brief Introduction

 Ok, we all know that Angular and React are two different things.
 Angular is a full fledged framework that ships all you need to build a full modern web app, while React is _"a JavaScript library for building user interfaces"_.